sean-digitalfix/example-elastic-beanstalk-cross-account-codepipeline-cloudformation/README.md

 # CloudFormation-Elastic Beanstalk-CodePipeline Example

+Gotchas encountered in the creation of this process are covered in [this blog post](https://blairnangle.com/2020-05-10/gotchas-elastic-beanstalk-cross-account-cloudformation-codepipeline).

 Example project to create the infrastructure and cross-account continuous deployment (CD) pipeline for and deploy a simple Spring Boot application on AWS's Elastic Beanstalk.